mjfrigaard/katacoda-scenarios/format-shape-data.md

-Format and shape your data in R with the tidyverse
+Format and reshape your data in R with the tidyverse
 ================

   - [Access the scenario](#access-the-scenario)